 Canada for me is of those places that feels like home the moment I step off the plane and I just feel so lucky to have been on three separate adventures there.
+First I went to Edmonton and Jasper, followed by some time in Banff in summer, and now it’s time for adventure number three.

 British Columbia is Canada’s most western province and one that I recently got to dive a little deeper into when I headed out on a Hot Springs road trip through the Kootenay Rockies.
 See the 7 day road trip itinerary here.

-Okay so airports, there are quite a few to choose from.
+In terms of airports, there are quite a few to choose from.
 However if you’re flying in internationally, you’ll want to go with Vancouver or Calgary (actually located in Alberta but a quick drive across).

 It’s worth having a look on Skyscanner to see the price difference as it may be an idea to work your itinerary around the cheaper location if it’s significantly different in price.
 Otherwise work out your adventure route through British Columbia and take a look at flights after.